ausername-1/ausernameblog/posts/2021-10-02-how-do-i-make-sneaker-monitor.md

-Alright let's get started, with our base code:
+Alright let's get started:

+First we'll start our project by running `npm init` and then we'll create a folder named `index.js` and then run `npm i node-fetch discord-webhook-node` to install our dependances and then inside of our `index.js` file we'll write for our base code

 ```javascript
 import fetch from 'node-fetch';